clux/kubecon2020/source/slides.md

 notes:
 - all of this is generated.
-- because people recognised that you **have** to enforce some of these assumptions for them to stick.
+- and, it might seem obvious, you **have** to enforce some of these assumptions for them to stick, but it's still kind of crazy
+- it's literally manual generics, with a bunch of glue to make it work.
-- now, this isn't generics, but it's consistency. for each, kind, the specific structs are specialized via external code generation - but the gen. source is present in repo regardless
+- but it's consistent. for each, kind, the specific structs are specialized via external code generation, and the gen. source is present in repo

 ---
 #### client-go